comunica/comunica/packages/actor-iterator-transform-record-intermediate-results/README.md

 [![npm version](https://badge.fury.io/js/%40comunica%2Factor-process-iterator-count-intermediate-results.svg)](https://www.npmjs.com/package/@comunica/actor-process-iterator-count-intermediate-results)

 A comunica Count Intermediate Results Process Iterator Actor.
+This actor wraps (intermediate) iterators produced during query execution.
+This wrapper calls the `updateStatistic` function of `@comunica/statistic-intermediate-results` which should be present in the context.
+This statistic should be added to the context by the user.

 This module is part of the [Comunica framework](https://github.com/comunica/comunica), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).